jonocodes/blog/content/blog/2025-01-10-nix-death-by-a-thousand-cuts.md

 I had tried Nix several times [over a decade](https://github.com/NixOS/nixpkgs/issues/12757), and two years ago I again went all in on my general purpose desktop.
 My use is not too complex.
 I have decades of software engineering and devops experience, and was hoping to encode my needs with Nix configs.
 There were many ups and downs in the process of making NixOS work, but in the end I could never really get ahead of/with Nix.
 I spent so much time cobbling together hacky configs that when I step back and look at the house of cards I have built, it is apparent Nix has created more problems then solutions for me.

-Many of us have grappled with [the sunk cast fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect) as we address our love/hate relationship with Nix.
+Many of us have grappled with [the sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect) as we address our love/hate relationship with Nix.
 It's hard to know when to quit, so I wrote this tear filled break up to give me some closure.
 [Pun intended](https://nix.dev/manual/nix/2.17/command-ref/nix-copy-closure).

 To be clear, I love Nix and have learned a lot from it.
 I am not giving up on it, but its time for me to take a break and scale back my all-in attitude.